 Step 1: Ground Rules

 Approach this exercise with an open mind.
 This isn’t about finding a “right” or “wrong” answer, but rather getting a realistic appreciation for what life looks like after college.
 Try to ask open-ended questions.
-Instead of “Don’t you think that student loan payment looks really high?” try and “What do you think of that student loan payment?”
+Instead of “Don’t you think that student loan payment looks really high?” try “what do you think of that student loan payment?”

-Now, this is not to say you won’t ultimately have to be the voice of reason.
-Only that our goal is to provide the information to make an educated decision.
+Now, this is not to say you won’t ultimately have to be the voice of reason; only that our goal is to provide the information to make an educated decision.
 Even if it takes some time for the right decision to be made.

 Pro-tip 2: Have your student hand write this exercise.
 Studies show that people learn material better when they write it down vs. taking notes on a computer.
 Judging from the discrepancy between the student’s opinion and the parents’ opinion on the college debt conversation as shown in the 2014 Citizen’s Financial Group study we are going to need all of the help we can get connecting!